MARK DEREK

 No stranger to the ‘world of entertainment’, Mark drew musical influence from his father, one of Britain’s most admired country music vocalists and entertainers – Jon Derek.

-Mark is a journalist and professional singer.
+Mark is a journalist and former professional singer.
 Known for his keen and vibrant association with country music, Mark oversees his late father's website, and all matters relating to his musical legacy.

 "Country Music has never been a dominant force in the British entertainment scene and achievement for home-grown artists, even less so.
 There has only been a handful to have scored any sort of acknowledgement outside of the genre but Jon Derek certainly ranks among those elite few.
 In fact, he stands head and shoulders above the majority enjoying success as a singer, musician, songwriter and innovator."